tonybaltovski/husky-sphinx-tutorials/doc/DrivingHusky.rst

 .. warning::

-	When familiarizing yourself with Huksy's operation, always hold the left button (L1/LB).
+	When familiarizing yourself with Husky's operation, always hold the left button (L1/LB).
 Once you are comfortable with how Husky operates, and you are in a large area with plenty of open room, then you can use R1/RB to enable turbo mode.